98s: History

 98s is a collective of friends from Homerton and Holly Street in Hackney, London.
-On 4 November 2019, the group appeared on Tim Westwood's "Crib Session" for a cipher on his show.
+On 4 November 2019, the group appeared on Tim Westwood's Crib Session for a cipher on his show.

 Individual members such as V9, Unknown T, and KO (now known as Kay-O) had success as solo artists before the collective formed in 2020, with the mixtapes Yūdokuna, Rise Above Hate, and Drilliam Shakespeare.
 On 6 August 2020, the 98s made their debut as a group with the single "Homerton2Holly".
 Their second and third singles, "Taco" and "Pay Attention," were released on 27 August and 10 September.
 On 24 September 2020, they released their debut album, Class of 98s.
 On 12 February 2021, they released the single "WeDa1s".

+On 13 December 2023 Kay-O (real name Kammar Henry-Richards), HitMan (real name Jeffrey Gyimah), Ka'mani Brightly-Donaldson and Joao Pateco-Te were found guilty of murder.
+The killing happened on 13 August 2022 in Walthamstow.
+On 14 January 2025, they were sentenced to a minimum 37 years, 35 years, 38 years and 37 years respectively.